 The London Daphne arrived in, in 1951, was still recovering from World War II, with rationing still a daily reality, along with the visible scars left by bombed out homes and properties across the city.
 It was here that she was able to immerse herself in the cultural life of concerts and galleries, experiencing first hand the artistic riches of centuries of European and British life.
 This journey would be a gamechanger in terms of Daphne’s exposure to the vibrant cultural life that was so accessible to Londoners at that time, particularly with the Festival of Britain taking place.

-Daphne’s second, and significantly longer, period spent in Britain, was initiated by the move of both her children to the UK to study there.
+Daphne’s second, and significantly longer, period spent in Britain, was initiated by the move of both her children to the UK to study at Cambridge University.
 She and her husband, A.L (Jim) Mason, purchased a house in Chiswick, London; and this eventually became their home until his declining health caused them to relocate.
 The rich greens of both land and sky in “Expatriate series 4” seem to speak of the endless potential the future seemed to hold.

 The first of the Expatriate series paintings was painted some years prior to the move to England.
 Although vibrant, it carries a kind of tension in the midst of celebration, compared to the works that would come later.
 The imagery is somewhat akin, though not deliberately, to the layout of a pinball machine.
 There is a definite sense with this painting of movement and restraints, the bouncing of ideas and impulses back and forth, all linked to this pull from across the sea.